zhoumingyi/DaST/README.md

 (5) Note that the training for CIFAR-10 is not stable, even I set all random seed and I don't know why.
 You can observe it in the log file for cifar-10.
 The first example is failed, the training is collapsed.
 The second example is better, the attack success rate increases to 80% after 50 epochs in DaST-P.

-(6) Is this code, we found the performances of DaST are different on different machines.
-We use Cuda

 # Citation:
 If you feel this work is helpful, please cite us: